Our Board Members

 John learned volunteering and team work when he joined a surf lifesaving club in Sydney at age 18.
 These were lessons that have served him well his entire career, volunteering for decades with United Way and Rotary, as well as currently sitting on several not-for-profit boards.
 He joined the PWP board because he was invited by a good friend who thought his business experience would be useful in starting and operating the new centre.
 He then realized he had friends and family with Parkinson’s who could have used what PWP is going to offer at its centre.

-Lisa grew up in the states, but came north after meeting her Canadian hockey-playing husband in Alabama.
+Lisa grew up in the USA, but came north after meeting her Canadian hockey-playing husband in Alabama.
 She completed her BSc in Nutrition at University of Alberta & MSc in Exercise Science at Seattle Pacific University.
 With a focus on wellness, she worked for the Edmonton YMCA as Women’s Fitness Director before moving to Victoria & starting a family in 1991.
 Her involvement in her children’s activities shifted her focus, resulting in her sitting on various boards from school fairs to Little League to Girl Guides.
 She later shifted her focus once again and joined the BC Cancer Foundation’s Jingle Mingle as a board member and auction chair.
 She sought out PWP after returning from a hometown visit with her father who has been battling Parkinson’s for over 20 years.
 Feeling grateful that her Dad had such wonderful people looking after him in her absence, she felt she could be of help to someone else’s loved ones here in Victoria.
 Lisa’s involvement with PWP includes Programming/ Education, Marketing/Communications/Fundraising and Project Décor committees.
 Lisa also mentors PWP’s Manager of Operations.